Sex, Lies, and Videotape: Plot

-A chastened John joins Graham on the front porch and, with obvious pleasure, confesses to having sex with Elizabeth while she and Graham were a couple, saying "She was no saint.
+A chastened John joins Graham on the front porch and, with obvious pleasure, confesses to having sex with Elizabeth while she and Graham were a couple, saying: "She was no saint.
 She was good in bed, and she could keep a secret.
-That's all I can say about her".
+That's all I can say about her."
 After he leaves, Graham angrily destroys his camcorder and all of the videotapes.

-The next day, John is summoned to his boss's office, where it is implied that he is about to be fired.
+Some time later, John is urgently summoned to his boss's office.
 Ann and Cynthia reconcile at the bar Cynthia tends.
-Ann goes to Graham's and joins him on the front porch.
+Later, Ann goes to Graham's and joins him on the front porch.
+She predicts rain, to which he replies: "It is raining."